-The main water supply line from the street to the house is accessible from the sidewalk in front of the house.
-You lift a little metal door and are faced with a coupling that joins the city part of the water line with the homeowners part of the water line.
-The meeting of any two entities is a point of friction, a point of weakness, a point of leakage.
+The main water supply line from the street to the house is accessible from the sidewalk.
+You lift a little metal door in the sidewalk and quickly find a leaking coupling that joins the city part of the water line with the homeowners part of the water line.

-This plumber has an audience with the lady of the house looking on through her wrought iron front door, a neighbor supervising and me watching him do it.
+This plumber has an audience with the lady of the house watching him through her wrought iron front door, and a neighbor and me making sure he knows what he is doing.

-When he closes the little door, he might be the only one in this entire city to solve a problem today.
+When he closes the little door, the leak fixed, he might be the only one in this entire city to solve a problem today.

 What I’m wondering is when is someone taking out the flexible coupling and installing the meter that measures the water usage of this household?